 Because medications clear out of your system at different rates, your doctor may ask that you stop taking certain medications for up to 10 days.
 Medications that can interfere with skin tests include:

-- Tricyclic antidepressants, such as amitriptyline and doxepin.
+- Tricyclic antidepressants, such as nortriptyline (Pamelor) and desipramine (Norpramin).

 - Certain heartburn medications, such as cimetidine (Tagamet) and ranitidine (Zantac).

 - The asthma medication omalizumab (Xolair).
 This medication can disrupt test results for six months or longer even after you quit using it (most medications affect results for days to weeks).

 - Nolte HN, et al. Overview of skin testing for allergic disease. http://www.uptodate.com/home.
 Accessed Nov.
 26, 2013.

 - AskMayoExpert.
 How are allergy skin tests performed?
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.

 - AskMayoExpert.
 What are the primary indications for allergy testing?
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.

 - Tips to remember: What is allergy testing?
 American Academy of Allergy, Asthma and Immunology. http://www.aaaai.org/patients/publicedmat/tips/whatisallergytesting.stm.
 Accessed Nov.
 26, 2013.

 - Allergy testing.
 American College of Allergy, Asthma & Immunology. http://www.acaai.org/public/background/testing.htm.
 Accessed Nov.
 16, 2013.